achoum/cataclysm_dda_mapgen_explorer/README.md

-This is a test. do not submit. hello world.

 # Mapgen Explorer for Cataclysm DDA

 **Mapgen Explorer for Cataclysm DDA** in an explorer, visualizer and editor of **mapgens** (or **prefabs** i.e. the building templates for used by the world generator) for the [Cataclysm: Dark Days Ahead](https://github.com/CleverRaven/Cataclysm-DDA) game.